 In the afternoons and during the weekends students will enjoy a full structured social and leisure programme, cultural visits and trips to complement the academic programme, and to encourage social interaction in English.

-A-Level / IB Summer Study Program takes place at three top British boarding schools in London, Cambridge and Bristol respectively.
-The DLD College in central London overlooks Houses of Parliament and the River Thames; Abbey College in Cambridge is right next to the world-famous Cambridge University; and Sidcot School in Bristol offers a great summer academic course in a beautiful countryside setting with highly competitive price.
+A-Level / IB Summer Study Program takes place at three top British boarding schools.
+The DLD College in central London overlooks Houses of Parliament and the River Thames; whereas Queen’s College in Taunton and Sidcot School in Bristol are both located in beautiful countryside with outstanding natural beauty.

 A-Level / IB Summer Study Program consists of a well-balanced programme of academic tuitions, activities, sports and excursions.
 The weekly programme includes: